What if I told you your money is worth more than you think? In fact, it could be worth THOUSANDS more.

-The reality is that if you can find something within a bill’s serial number that makes it unique, there is probably someone out there that will pay more than its face value to add it to their collection.
-Basically, if you look at a serial number and say to yourself, “wow, that’s neat!” then collectors will likely feel the same way.
-Use the different types of bills that collectors look for mentioned above as a guide, but don’t limit yourself to them if you find an interesting serial number that isn’t mentioned above.
+The reality is that if you can find something within a bill’s serial number that makes it unique, there is probably someone out there who will pay more than its face value to add it to their collection.
+Basically, if you look at a serial number and say to yourself, “Wow, that’s neat!” then collectors will likely feel the same way.
+Use the different types of bills that collectors look for mentioned above as a guide, but don’t limit yourself to them if you find an interesting serial number that isn’t mentioned.

 If you carry cash on a regular basis, a few of these notes likely pass through your hands during the year.
-Much like finding coins, if you simply look at the bills you have in your wallet after reading this article and never again, you aren’t likely to find any of them.
-If, however, you get into the habit of checking each bill that passes through your hands, you will eventually come across some that collectors desire.
+Much like finding coins, if you simply look at the bills you have in your wallet after reading this article, you aren’t likely to find any of them.
+However, if you get into the habit of checking each bill that passes through your hands, you will eventually come across some that collectors desire.

 Where to Learn More

-A good place to learn more about dollars worth more than face value is to hit the books.
+A good place to learn more about dollar bills worth more than face value is to hit the books.
 The go-to resource in this area is the Standard Guide to Small-Size U.S. Paper Money – 1928-Date (Standard Catalog).
 This resource is particularly useful for identifying which block letters and serial numbers are potentially valuable.
 You can pick up a used copy on Amazon.com for cheap – just five or six bucks.